Brian Murphy (actor)

-Brian Trevor John Murphy (25 September 1932 – 2 February 2025) was an English comic actor.
+Brian Trevor John Murphy (25 September 1932 – 2 February 2025) was an English actor.
 He was best known as the henpecked husband George Roper in the popular sitcom Man About the House and its spin-off series George and Mildred.
-He also played Alvin Smedley in Last of the Summer Wine.
-Other notable roles included Stan the shopkeeper in the 1990s children's series Wizadora, and Maurice in the comedy drama series The Booze Cruise.
+He also played Alvin Smedley in Last of the Summer Wine, and other notable roles included Stan the shopkeeper in the 1990s children's series Wizadora, and Maurice in the comedy drama series The Booze Cruise.
+He also had a prolific career on stage.

 Early life

 Murphy was born in Ventnor on the Isle of Wight, on 25 September 1932.
 He was the son of grocer's assistant Gerald Murphy and his wife Mabel, both of whom later became restaurateurs.
 His two brothers Ken and Eric died during active service in the Second World War.
 He was called up to do his national service at RAF Northwood, where he met future The Good Life actor Richard Briers.
 Upon leaving the RAF the two aspiring actors both performed in productions by the Dramatic Society at the Borough Polytechnic Institute (now London South Bank University).